euler-phi/chubbs/README.md

 just a couple hours of total work.
 Of note, there is some repetitiveness of alerts, especially if verbosity is enabled.
 I recommend only triggering on either the name or MMSI to avoid this in non-verbose mode, and of the two, MMSI is probably the better method.
-I've noticed a weird @ sign appended onto the name of a buoy in Guam after like a dozen spaces, which was weird, and makes me feel like MMSI is the more industrial grade method.
+I've noticed an odd @ sign appended onto the name of a buoy in Guam after like a dozen spaces, which was weird, and makes me feel like MMSI is the more industrial grade method.
 Plus, let's face it, a lot of ships have hard names to spell.
 When it breaks on you, or if you can't get it